 support the enlarged population without the added food gained from farming.

-After a few generations, they may start to forget the skills needed to survive
+To make matters worse, after a few generations people may start to forget the skills needed to survive

-One cool side effect of settling down is the ability to own stuff.
+One cool side effect of settling down is the ability to own more stuff.

 Hunter-gatherers have to carry all of their possessions, and so make do